Josh Thorneycroft Debt Advisory Lead - Deal Advisory London - Londres, Royaume Uni

 This makes it more important than ever for businesses to be as diligent as possible in preparing their application.
 When working with businesses to help them secure debt during these challenging times, we recommend five key steps to success:

 It is not a case of trying to predict when we will be out of lockdown and when the wider economy will recover.
 Rather, it is about justifying a clear set of assumptions in forecasts, and illustrating comprehensive strategic business plans for both the short and long term.
 This helps to demonstrate your ability to manage the cash flow and solvency of the business in the short and medium term.
 It shows you are being proactive and have a strategy for survival.
 As such, it is likely to reassure lenders that you are less risky than other businesses that have not been so diligent.

 Businesses that are able to raise and manage debt will be in the strongest position to take advantage of the opportunities that inevitably follow a crisis.
 There might even be a possible upside to this situation, for example being able to acquire under-valued assets that were not so successful in managing their liquidity.

-To discuss securing and managing debt for your business, you can get in touch using the contacts on the right.
+To discuss securing and managing debt for your business, you can get in touch below or using the contacts on the right.
 At Mazars, privately owned businesses are at the heart of our business and we are here to help you through this challenging time.

 The Covid-19 pandemic is causing uncertainty and disruption around the world.
 Our priority at Mazars is to protect people and ensure business continuity and high quality services for our clients, all while working as one partnership, supporting each other across the globe.